nus-cs2103-AY2425S1/ip/docs/README.md

 Example: find study

+Parameter:
+- STRINGTOMATCH is compulsory and must be an non-empty string.

 ### Mark a task as done `mark`

 Format: mark INDEX

 Example: mark 1

+Parameter:
+- INDEX: The index must be a  positive integer and less than or equal to the total number of tasks.

 ### Mark a task as not completed `unmark`